Praqma/helmsman/docs/desired_state_specification.md

 - purge       : defines whether to use the Helm purge flag wgen deleting the release. (true/false)
 - test        : defines whether to run the chart tests whenever the release is installed/upgraded/rolledback.
 - protected   : defines if the release should be protected against changes.
 Namespace-level protection has higher priority than this flag.
 Check the [protection guide](how_to/protect_namespaces_and_releases.md) for more details.
+- wait        : defines whether helmsman should block execution until all k8s resources are in a ready state.
+Default is false.
+- priority    : defines the priority of applying operations on this release.
+Only negative values allowed and the lower the value, the higher the priority.
+Default priority is 0.
+Apps with equal priorities will be applied in the order they were added in your state file (DSF).

 Example: